bbence84/semantic_kernel_copilot_demo/README.md

 - The planner plugin can also save and reload plans

 #### [plugins/CustomActionsPlugin.cs](plugins/CustomActionsPlugin.cs)
-- This the main Plugin that contains the building blocks that e.g. the planner can use
+- This the main Plugin that contains the building blocks that e.g. the planner can use, in this case: e-mail sending and adding calendar event (with dummy implementation)
 - You can implement your own Plugins in similar way (see [SK documentation](https://learn.microsoft.com/en-us/semantic-kernel/agents/plugins/?tabs=Csharp))

 #### [utils/FunctionFilters.cs](utils/FunctionFilters.cs)
 - Filters in SK can be used to add hooks before and after functions area called
 - Here I have a function specific override in OnFunctionInvoked, that shows a file selector in the console if the GetPlansList is called (you can do similar things to better format the output of certain function calls)
+- The other OnFunctionInvoking method is about showing the function call invocation context

 #### [Program.cs](Program.cs)
 - The method InitPlugins instantiates the plugins, e.g. your own
 - ChatModelPromptExecutionSettings contains the system prompt for the assistant, it needs to be adjusted
 - WriteIntroToConsole writes the intro message, what the actual tool does that you implement
 - InitKernel sets the SK function filter (see above)
+- Note that the ProcessExpertSystemPrompt contains sometimes references to specific functions in plugins, in order to better guide the model how to "behave" in certain situations, e.g. to clarify missing parameters, etc.